Whether you hop around a lot for business or pleasure — or even live on the road, a la van life! — travel has its fair share of challenges.

 For most people, I wholeheartedly recommend checking out smaller, local clubs because of the tight-knit vibe and personal attention.

-But if you like to travel, then you need one of the larger chains with hundreds or thousands of locations nationwide.
+But if you like to travel or live on the road, then you need one of the larger chains with hundreds or thousands of locations nationwide.

 Keep in mind you’ll need to make sure your membership includes access to all locations nationwide, and not just your home club.